yellusoo/pands-problem-sheet/README.md

 # pands-problem-sheet
-# Contains work for Weeks 1 and 2 for Oisin
+# Contains work for Weeks 1 and 2 for Oisin O S